m-levytskyi/agent-systems-eval/README.md

 1. **Monolithic Agent** (`monolithic.py`): A single LLM that directly synthesizes source documents according to task requirements.

-2. **Ensemble Agent** (`ensemble.py`): A three-agent system with specialized roles:
+2. **Ensemble Agent** (`ensemble.py`): A four-agent system using CrewAI Flows with recursive orchestration:
-   - **Archivist**: Extracts and organizes key information from source documents
+   - **Archivist**: Extracts and organizes key information from source documents (runs once)
-   - **Drafter**: Creates initial synthesis based on the archivist's organization
+   - **Drafter**: Creates synthesis based on archivist's organization (iterative)
-   - **Critic**: Reviews and refines the draft for quality and completeness
+   - **Critic**: Reviews and provides detailed feedback on the draft (iterative)
+   - **Orchestrator**: Evaluates feedback and decides whether to iterate or finalize (recursive control)

+   The workflow uses CrewAI Flows API for recursive refinement:
+   - Archivist runs once to organize material
+   - Drafter → Critic → Orchestrator loop continues until production-ready
+   - Maximum 5 iterations or 30-minute timeout
+   - Full iteration history tracked in MLflow artifacts

 ## Features

 - 🤖 Two distinct agent architectures for document synthesis
+- 🔄 Recursive orchestration with quality-controlled iteration (ensemble only)
 - 📊 MLflow integration for experiment tracking and comparison
 - 💰 Cost and latency metrics for each approach
-- 🎯 LLM-as-a-judge evaluation for quality assessment
+- 🎯 MLflow GenAI LLM-judge evaluation for quality assessment
 - 📈 NLP metrics: BERTScore and ROUGE for quantitative evaluation
 - 📄 PDF document support for realistic document processing
 - 📝 Sample PDF documents and synthesis tasks included

 ## Requirements

-- Python 3.8+
+- Python 3.10+
-- Google Gemini API key (free tier available)
+- Ollama (for local inference)
 - Dependencies listed in `requirements.txt`

+Optional:
+- CrewAI (for orchestrating the ensemble)
+- Google Gemini API key (only if you want `LLM_PROVIDER=gemini`)

 ## Installation